Streams

 Delayed Start

 Delayed start allows you to filter out a given number of first clicks in the stream.
-For example, if you have observed that first 10–15 clicks in each campaign in your ad network belong to ad reviewers and malware checkers, then you may want to set your stream to skip first 20 clicks (just a little more to stay on the safe side), i.e. to send them to to your safe page unconditionally.
+For example, if you have observed that the first 10–15 clicks in each campaign in your ad network belong to ad reviewers and malware checkers, you can set your stream to send the first 20 clicks to the safe page (just a little more to stay on the safe side).

 Attention